RomansWorks/auto-softlink/README.md

 ![PyPI version](https://img.shields.io/pypi/v/auto-softlink)
 ![Python version](https://img.shields.io/badge/python-3.10-blue.svg)

+# NOTE

+This is work in progress, and is not yet functional or tested.
+If you wish to help develop it, please do not test it outside of a sandbox environment, since it has the potential to delete files and create softlinks.

 # auto-softlink
 A tool to automatically softlink multiple files to different folders on the filesystem.
 Especially useful for ML model weights.